icopy-site/awesome/docs/awesome/free-for-dev.md

   * [Versoly](https://versoly.com/) — SaaS focussed website builder - unlimited websites, 70+ blocks, 5 templates, custom CSS, favicon, SEO and forms.
 No custom domain.
   * [Qoddi](https://qoddi.com) - PaaS service similar to Heroku with a developer-centric approach and all inclusive features.
 Free tier for static assets, staging and developer apps.
   * [FreeFlarum](https://freeflarum.com/) - Community powered free Flarum hosting for up to 250 users (donate to remove watermark from footer).
+  * [fleek.co](https://fleek.co/) - Build modern sites and apps on the Open Web and its protocols seamlessly free for, unlimited websites and 50 GB/month bandwidth.

 ## DNS